-First of all, my Wi-Fi 6 clients had a hard time connecting to it at the top 2.4 Gbps.
+First of all, my Wi-Fi 6 clients had difficulty connecting to it at the top 2.4 Gbps.
 Most of the time, the negotiated rate was shown at 1.2 Gbps or lower, even when I made the router work in the 802.11ax mode, using the 160MHz channel bandwidth.
-As a result, the router’s performance was lower than that of other Wi-Fi 6 router I’ve reviewed.
+As a result, the router’s performance was lower than that of other Wi-Fi 6 routers I’ve reviewed.

-At a close range, the router averaged just 730 Mbps, and when I increased the distance to 40 feet (12 m), it now registered 515 Mbps.
-Considering I wasn’t able to get the Wi-Fi 6 clients to connect at top speeds, high-end Wi-Fi 5 clients did better in the long-range test, by the way, with higher sustained rates, as you can see on the chart above.
+The router averaged just 730 Mbps at a close range, and when I increased the distance to 40 feet (12 m), it now registered 515 Mbps.
+Considering I couldn’t get the Wi-Fi 6 clients to connect at top speeds, high-end Wi-Fi 5 clients did better in the long-range test, by the way, with higher sustained rates, as you can see on the chart above.